-However, it is important to understand that, at present, personal health budgets are available only to those people who are awarded NHS continuing healthcare, a jointly funded health and social care package of care for complex needs or section 117 aftercare – therefore some of your benefits may be affected depending on your circumstances and it is your responsibility to inform the Department of Work and Pensions (DWP).
+However, it is important to understand that, at present, personal health budgets are available only to those people who are awarded NHS continuing healthcare, a jointly funded health and social care package of care for complex needs or mental health aftercare – therefore some of your benefits may be affected depending on your circumstances and it is your responsibility to inform the Department of Work and Pensions (DWP).

 Personal health budgets work in a similar way to the personal budgets or individual budgets for care and support from social services.
-If you already get this benefit, and your care co-ordinator agrees, you can combine this with a personal health budget too.
+If you already get this benefit, and your NHS worker or care co-ordinator agrees, you can combine this with a personal health budget too.
 You can also use ‘direct payment’ to manage these budgets.